 Anyway, this masterpiece of Gerald Coulson sure helps.

 By now you must have guessed that I’m madly in love with the He 112; yet I’m not totally blind.
 The 112’s elegance has a “BUT” in my opinion: its wings looks to me just a bit too small.

-Used with success in China prior to WW2,it was clearly obsolete by 1941 yet it was effectively used at the early part of the war….payin’ dearly until transfered to less harzardous duties.
+Employed with success in China prior to WW2, these bombers were clearly obsolete by 1941 yet they continued to be used effectively during the early part of the war; paying a high human cost until they were transferred to less harzardorous duties.